SimpleG20/SimpleG20/README.md

 ## Work Projects

 <p align="left">
-Currently I am working at AlphaStudios which develops games most of them with educational purposes.<br>
+Currently I am working at AlphaStudios, a new born Game Studio, part of Instituto Alpha Lumen.<br>
-I am the Programm Leader and we have been released some games since them.
+There, I am the Programm Leader, Game Design Supervisor and also one of the Programmers.<br>
+We made two games and currently we are working on a new one.
 </p>

 * ### Perigos Virtuais